tmdict/tmdict/data/content/fgo-material-x/super-orion/character.en.md

 ##### {{notes}}

 1. {{note1}} The idea is that Ovid posited that “Hyries called him Urion, because of his conception: the first letter has now lost its ancient sound”.
-The greek word in question would actually be “ouron” (urine) which gives the verb "ourein" (to urinate).
+The greek word in question would actually be “ouron” (urine) which gives the verb “ourein” (to urinate).